Cockie/Dinobot/README.md

 tintin, : YAY TINTIN!
 what is love, : Oh baby, don't hurt me
 Don't hurt me no more
+what is this madness, : madness?
+This
+is
+PUUDDIIIIIINNGGG!!!!

 Emoticons:
 !listemo or !emoticonlist: she'll PM you a list of all emoticons and their commands